 This recipe is one I make quite often at this time of year.
 But it is only one of many things that can be done with the humble cauli.
 Appropriately frugal in both expense and calories, winter cauliflower is a fairly magical vegetable.
-With little effort the pretty pale curds can be transformed into a credible mashed potato and rice substitute (paleo-adherents love this brassica), as well as being an equal partner in the UK’s number one comfort food, cauliflower cheese.
+With little effort the pretty pale curds can be transformed into a credible mashed potato and couscous or rice substitute (paleo-adherents love this brassica), as well as being an equal partner in the UK’s number one comfort food, cauliflower cheese.
 I and others also like it tossed in a little oil and lemon or balsamic vinegar then roasted to golden perfection in a hot oven.
 And soon I will be posting how to make this vegetable go from pale to pukka in just a few ingredients.

 But first, my go-t0 cauliflower gratin.
 Maybe I am stretching the definition of gratin a little here, what with the absence of gooey sauce and the accompanying calories and fat.
 But there is cheese and it does bubble, so technically I think I can just squeak this one.
 The real change up is the tapenade.
 Toss the steaming-hot ivory florets, pure as the driven snow, with this sassy sauce and you have food begging to be eaten straight from the dish.
 Certainly saves on the washing up.